Fracture Claims: Compensation Payouts For The Most Common Types Of Broken Bone

 There are many other different types of fracture you can suffer from, such as an avulsion fracture (when a muscle is working so hard that it pulls on your bone causing it to break).

 What are the amounts of compensation fracture claims are worth?

 The amount of fracture claims compensation you can expect to receive will depend on the type of fracture you have suffered, whether you will recover fully or partially from your fracture injury, whether such injury leads to deformity and which bone you have fractured.

 For example, a hairline fracture of your finger will be worth far less compensation than a spiral fracture of your leg.

-I have written a separate page for each part of the body you can injure, which includes your: ankle, arms, back, elbow, hand, finger, knee, legs, shoulder, wrist and many more body parts.
+We have written a separate article for each part of the body you can injure, which includes your ankle, arms, back, elbow, hand, finger, knee, legs, shoulder, wrist and many more body parts.